With Global Work from Home Day coming up this 10th of April, we thought we would explore the history of remote work and its trends over time.

 The beginnings of the modern remote-work revolution

 While technology couldn’t possibly allow for computers to be installed in every person’s home, they could at least build satellite offices close to their employees’ homes.
-After testing the idea with an insurance company in LA, Nilles reported that “[the] productivity of those employees went up 18%, the turnover rate went to zero and facilities costs were much lower.”
+After testing the idea with an insurance company in LA, Nilles reported that “[the] productivity of those employees went up 18%, the turnover rate went to zero, and facilities costs were much lower.”

 Why is working from home becoming increasingly popular?

-Productivity gains are one of the most reported benefits that working from home can provide.
+Productivity gains are one of the most reported benefits of working from home.
 This, of course, benefits both employees and employers, with the former able to enjoy remote benefits and the later improved workforce efficiency.
 This productivity boost isn’t just a result of improved technology, but the actual conditions of working outside of the office and their effect on the working mind.

 Author bio: Luke Pettit currently works as a Marketing Manager for a Berlin-based tech start-up while also producing content for Remote-how.
-He spends most of his time creating digital marketing strategies, writing copy and hosting tech events throughout Berlin.
+He spends most of his time creating digital marketing strategies, writing copy, and hosting tech events throughout Berlin.
 By working remotely, he gets to experience the benefits of both flexible working arrangements and a start-up office environment.